tomkoid/skibidilang/README.md

 # skbidilang

-Compiler written in C++ for SkibidiLang
+Compiler written in Rust for SkibidiLang